JugPanda/HackKYX-Web/README.md

 # Multi-Room Platformer & KYX Builder

-This repo bundles two halves of the KYX experience:
+This repo bundles **three** components of the KYX experience:

-1. `demo-game/` – a pygame-ce + pygbag multi-room platformer inspired by Hollow Knight, complete with sprinting, dashing, dust FX, and smarter enemy AI.
+1. **`demo-game/`** – a pygame-ce + pygbag multi-room platformer inspired by Hollow Knight, complete with sprinting, dashing, dust FX, and smarter enemy AI.
-2. `landing-page/` – a Next.js 14 site that markets the engine, embeds the latest pygbag build, and hosts a Madlib-style config editor that outputs the JSON consumed by the Python game.
+2. **`landing-page/`** – a Next.js 14 site with AI-powered game creation, user authentication, community features, and a dashboard for managing games.

-Use the Madlib lab to define characters and tone, run `pygbag` to regenerate the WebAssembly build, copy the bundle into `landing-page/public/demo-game/`, and redeploy so visitors can instantly play the refresh.
+3. **`build-service/`** – a Python Flask service that builds games using pygbag and deploys them to Supabase Storage.

+## 🎮 Full Platform Features

+- **AI Game Generation**: Describe your game idea and GPT-4 generates the Python code
+- **Community Platform**: Share games, like, comment, and discover other creators
+- **User Authentication**: Sign up with email/password via Supabase
+- **Build System**: Separate Python service converts games to WebAssembly
+- **Cloud Storage**: Games hosted on Supabase Storage
+- **Dashboard**: Track build status and manage your published games

 ## Gameplay Features